-Fees to be paid to the AAA and to the arbitrator have been set at modest amounts in contemplation of a streamlined, one-day (or less) hearing.
-To help keep the nonbinding arbitration process simple and smooth, parties are requested to not bring litigation techniques and steps to the process.
+Fees to be paid to the AAA and to the arbitrator have been set at modest amounts in contemplation of a streamlined, one-day (or less) telephonic or in-person hearing and frequently a documents-only hearing.
+Where parties require additional administration and arbitrator involvement in 'discovery' issues, motions, postponements or additional hearings, the AAA and the arbitrator will assess additional fees.
 For cases proceeding promptly however, the costs are capped at modest amounts to encourage all participants to be efficient and effective.